The Value of Your Medical Podcast

 - You will provide a service!
 As a clinician, you are the expert in your area of practice.
 You can balance-out all of the garbage on the internet that is designed as click-bait to sell products or drive traffic for pay-per-click.
 Do the world a favor and provide people with helpful, accurate health info!
 And do yourself a favor … grow your practice.

 Take a listen to the Russ & Randy Podcast episode, Quick Tips to Start Your Podcast.

 It doesn’t take much to become a Podcasting GENIUS.

 Let’s be honest: if Randy and I can do it, anyone can do it!

-Since we started our Russ & Randy Podcast a year ago, we’ve made many mistakes (many); driven into most of the pot-holes; wasted money on equipment that we didn’t need, and some that simply didn’t do the job; wasted time figuring out what software to use for recording and editing.
+Since we started our Russ & Randy Podcast a year ago, we’ve made many mistakes (many); driven into most of the pot-holes along the way; wasted money on equipment that we didn’t need, and some that simply didn’t do the job; wasted time figuring out what software to use for recording and editing.

-So I designed a step-by-step blueprint to help you avoid those pot-holes by following this Podcast Blueprint: The Course.
+So I designed my own step-by-step blueprint to help you avoid those pot-holes by following this Podcast Blueprint: The Course.
 Come learn how to set up your medical podcast and grow your practice.

-For anyone serious about setting up their medical podcast to grow their practice, be sure to check out our course on Teachable, Podcasting Blueprint: Everything You Need to Become a Podcasting Genius!
+For anyone serious about starting their own medical podcast to grow their practice, be sure to check out our course on Teachable, Podcasting Blueprint: Everything You Need to Become a Podcasting Genius!

 Thanks for visiting and sharing.
 Questions?
 Leave me a comment below (I always answer!).